Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Threat Model

 \subsection{Scope}

 We frame the vulnerability as an integrity violation, in which undetected modification of KV-cache data causes outputs to deviate from expected behavior.
 A single BF16 bit flip can range from a sub-1\% mantissa perturbation to an exponent overflow producing \texttt{NaN} or $\pm\infty$ (\cref{sec:bg-bf16}).
-The key qualitative distinction is therefore between \emph{collapse} (degenerate output, overtly detectable) and \emph{silent divergence} (coherent but altered output, undetectable without a clean baseline).
+The key distinction is therefore between \emph{collapse} (degenerate, overtly detectable output) and \emph{silent divergence} (coherent but altered output, undetectable without a clean baseline).

 Physically reaching a specific prefix block via Rowhammer remains undemonstrated.
-We therefore characterize worst-case severity across this spectrum under an \emph{ideal bit targeting} assumption (i.e., a single bit at any position can be flipped).
-This deliberately relaxes physical Rowhammer constraints, and we do not claim or demonstrate end-to-end exploitation.
+We therefore characterize worst-case severity across this spectrum under an \emph{ideal bit targeting} assumption (a single bit at any position can be flipped), which deliberately relaxes physical Rowhammer constraints; we do not claim or demonstrate end-to-end exploitation.
 The remaining gap is discussed in \cref{sec:discussion-limitations}.
 Confidentiality threats (e.g., prompt extraction~\cite{wu2025promptpeek}) are outside our scope.